 Provide comprehensive personal travel consultation and risk assessment to patients before and after international travel, including:

 - Having knowledgeable staff with training and experience in the field(s) of Travel Medicine, Tropical Medicine, and/or Infectious Diseases.

 - Providing geographically defined information regarding precautions and considerations when traveling such as the prevention and management of injuries and foodborne, waterborne, vectorborne, and sexually transmitted diseases.

 - Responding to special concerns or issues of patients with diverse medical conditions, such as those who may be pregnant or immunocompromised, and those traveling with infants and children.

 - Accessible hours for patients to use the facility, e.g., including Saturdays and/or evenings.

 - The availability of an infectious disease practitioner to provide consultation, either as part of the facility's staff or as an identified adjunct to it.

 - Knowledge of and ability to recognize signs and symptoms of common diseases in returning travelers.

-- Provide vaccinations to include hepatitis A, hepatitis B, polio, measles, mumps, rubella, tetanus, diphtheria, pertussis, pneumococcal, meningococcal meningitis, rabies, rotavirus, human papillomavirus, varicella, zoster, Japanese encephalitis, typhoid and yellow fever.
+- Provide travel vaccinations to include hepatitis A, hepatitis B, polio, measles, mumps, rubella, tetanus, diphtheria, pertussis, pneumococcal, meningococcal meningitis, rabies, rotavirus, human papillomavirus, varicella, zoster, Japanese encephalitis, typhoid and yellow fever.
 The facility must also provide prophylaxis for malaria.